-This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and outlines the practices that the applicable Williams Lea and Tag group of companies (the “Group”) have taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
-This statement on slavery and human trafficking is made on behalf of the applicable companies within the Group for the financial year ending 31 December 2020.
+This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and outlines the practices that the applicable Williams Lea and Tag Group of companies (the “Group”) has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
+This statement on slavery and human trafficking is made on behalf of the applicable companies within the Group for the financial year ending 31 December 2021.
 The corporate structure of the Group is illustrated in the attached schedule.

 The Group is the leading provider of marketing and communications supply chain services.
-We help organizations transform business processes, enhance customer conversations and realize the potential of their brands.
+We help organisations transform business processes, enhance customer conversations and realise the potential of their brands.
 Our solutions combine re-engineered processes, leading technologies and highly experienced collaborative client teams.
-Our financial strength and global reach enable us to deliver these solutions anywhere in the world.
+Our financial strength and global reach enables us to deliver these solutions anywhere in the world.

 Our internal policies ensure that we are conducting business in an ethical and transparent manner, such as:

 - Recruitment policy – This includes vetting, eligibility to work, safeguards our employees against human trafficking or individuals being forced to work against their will.

 - Code of Conduct – Our code defines the objectives and rules that reflect our commitment to responsible, ethically irreproachable and legally compliant behaviour from all employees and contractors.

 - Whistleblowing policy – where there are concerns regarding any unethical conduct within our business, including any forms of modern slavery, we strongly encourage our employees to report the concern so we may properly and quickly resolve the situation.
 An external and independent whistleblowing hotline service operates 24 hours a days 365 days a year, across approximately 40 countries enabling our employees to report matters anonymously, without fear of reprisal and includes a translation service.